 Animal Control picks up approximately 1,200 animals each year and transports them to the local humane societies.
 Countywide, approximately 15,000 dogs and cats are destroyed each year due to a lack of homes.
 If you are interested in adopting a pet or volunteering at one of the humane societies, see the More Information section below.

 Removal or relocating of nuisance wildlife such as snake, raccoon, opossum, armadillo, alligator, etc located on private property are the responsibility of the property owner.
 Click on link below for a list of private trappers.
 Alligators are considered a nuisance when they are more than four feet in length, and are determined to be a threat to the welfare of the public, or the public’s pets, livestock, or property.
 If you need to report a nuisance alligator, call toll-free, 1-866-FWC-GATOR (1-866-392-4286).
 List of trappers are courtesy of Fresh Water Fish & Game Commission and provided as a public service and are not recommended, regulated or endorsed.
 Most trappers charge a fee for their services.
 Comparison shopping is recommended.

 NEW: Residents can now apply for their animal tags and have them mailed to them directly!
-Print the animal tag application (left of screen), fill out, and return along with a copy of a current Rabies certificate, payment by check or money order only (made out to the City of Deltona) in the amount of $5.00 (for altered animal) or $10.00 (for unaltered animal), and a stamped returned envelope.
+Print the animal tag application, fill out, and return along with a copy of a current Rabies certificate, payment by check or money order only (made out to the City of Deltona) in the amount of $5.00 (for altered animal) or $10.00 (for unaltered animal), and a stamped returned envelope.
 Animal Control will process and return your receipt and animal tag by mail!